Medicare Guidelines for Hyperbaric Oxygen Therapy

 Hyperbaric oxygen therapy involves breathing pure oxygen in a pressurized environment.

-It began as treatment for deep-sea divers suffering from decompression sickness, a painful and potentially deadly condition where gas bubbles accumulate in the blood.
+It began as a treatment for deep-sea divers suffering from decompression sickness, a painful and potentially deadly condition where gas bubbles accumulate in the blood.

-The therapy is now used to treat several conditions, including serious infections and wounds resulting from diabetes or radiation injury that that fail to heal.
+The therapy is now used to treat several conditions, including serious infections and wounds resulting from diabetes or radiation injury that fail to heal.